 Don’t include promotional text

 Don’t add information such as price, sale price, sale dates, shipping, delivery date, other time-related information, or your company’s name to your titles.
-This kind of information is reserved for other attributes.
+There are other attributes that are designed specifically for this information, for example merchant promotions that can be added in Google Merchant Center, similar to Promotion asset extensions for in Google Ads.

 Avoid words from foreign languages